In this tutorial you will learn:

 How to Use Pearl Ex Powders to Add Color and Highlights

 Step 25: Using a Q-Tip, smear a little of the Jacquard Pearl Ex Powdered Pigments onto the Silicone Mold.
 Tap the side of the mold onto a Ziploc Bag laying on your work surface.
 This will remove any excess Jacquard Pearl Ex Powdered Pigments from the mold.
 Place the excess Jacquard Pearl Ex Powdered Pigments back into the container.

-Step 27: Place the colorized Crystal Clay filled bezel face down onto the silicone mold and press down evenly.
+Step 27: Place the colorized Epoxy Clay filled bezel face down onto the silicone mold and press down evenly.
 To make sure I have a really good impression, I like to pick up the mold and press the mold into the clay, as well as pressing the bezel down into the mold.

 Step 28: If you don’t like the impression that was created, use a wet-wipe to remove the Jacquard Pearl Ex Powdered Pigments.
-Pat the impression in the colorized Crystal Clay with your fingertips until you have a smooth surface once again.
+Pat the impression in the colorized Epoxy Clay with your fingertips until you have a smooth surface once again.
 Reapply Jacquard Pearl Ex Powdered Pigments onto the mold, tap off the excess and press the bezel down into the mold again.